nicktaras/wma_file_converter/README.md

-# wma_to_mp3
+# audio_converter
-a pyton script to convert wma files into mp3
+a pyton script to convert audio files

 To get up and running via the command line: